 The idea of everlasting companionship may feel daunting at times, but it also offers a lot of comfort – knowing that we’ll have someone to share our lives with and never have to feel alone.

 Healthy relationships can bring us a lot of joy.
-We have a partner with whom we can share ideas, dreams, and goals, have fun with, and turn to for affection, closeness, and comfort when things get tough.
+We have a loved one with whom we can share ideas, dreams, and goals, have fun with, and turn to for affection, closeness, and comfort when things get tough.

 However, not all relationships are perfect.
-Sometimes we disagree on something and enter conflict or have a full-blown argument.
+Couples may find themselves disagreeing on something or have a full-blown argument.
 Sometimes we let our partner down, or they let us down, and we find ourselves trying to forgive or be forgiven.

-Conflict, arguments, and even the occasional disappointment are normal parts of any relationship.
-When both partners want to be together and are willing to work on the relationship, these bumps in the road can usually be overcome.
+Couples find conflict, arguments, and even the occasional disappointment as normal parts of any relationship.
+When two different people want to be together and are willing to work on the relationship, these bumps in the road can usually be overcome.

 One common but often unexpected bump in the road when it comes to relationships is when we begin feeling alone in a relationship especially when we do not get to spend time with the other person.
 The feeling takes us by surprise because it’s the last thing we’d expect from being so close and intimate with another person.